-- 158. (1) An origin determination or re-determination of goods made in accordance with the general rules of origin applies- - (a) to the goods in respect of which it was made; and - (b) also to all identical goods- - (i) produced by the same producer; 109 and - (ii) cleared for home use or a customs procedure by the same person who cleared the goods for which that origin determination or redetermination was made, whether those identical goods were cleared before or after the date of that origin determination or re-determination.
+158. (1) An origin determination or re-determination of goods made in accordance with the general rules of origin applies-

+- (a) to the goods in respect of which it was made; and - (b) also to all identical goods- - (i) produced by the same producer; and - (ii) cleared for home use or a customs procedure by the same person who cleared the goods for which that origin determination or re-determination was made, whether those identical goods were cleared before or after the date of that origin determination or re-determination.
-&lt;sup>109 The definition of "producer" in section 1 of the Customs Control Act includes a manufacturer.

-- (2) An origin determination or re-determination that applies to identical goods referred to in subsection (1)(b) may not be applied for assessing or re-assessing duty in respect of those identical goods otherwise than in accordance with section 156(2). - (3) An origin self-determination in terms of section 152(1)(a)(i) made in respect of identical goods referred to in subsection (1)(b) which are cleared on or after the date of an origin determination or re-determination that applies in terms of that subsection to those goods must be consistent with that origin determination or re-determination. - (4) This section may not be read as permitting a re-assessment of duty on goods in conflict with section 87. - (5) If the customs authority makes an origin re-determination in accordance with the general rules of origin in relation to goods for which a previous origin determination or re-determination is in force in terms of this section, the re-determination supersedes the previous one and must be applied- - (a) to the goods in respect of which it was made; and - (b) also to all identical goods- - (i) produced by the same producer; and - (ii) cleared for home use or a customs procedure by the same person who cleared the goods for which that re-determination was made, whether the goods were cleared before or after the date of that redetermination. - (6) Subsections (2), (3) and (4) apply equally to any new origin redetermination referred to in subsection (5).
+(2) An origin determination or re-determination that applies to identical goods 35 referred to in subsection (1)(b) may not be applied for assessing or re-assessing duty in respect of those identical goods otherwise than in accordance with section 156(2).

+(3) An origin self-determination in terms of section 152(1)(a)(i) made in respect of identical goods referred to in subsection (1)(b) which are cleared on or after the date of an origin determination or re-determination that applies in terms of that subsection to 40 those goods must be consistent with that origin determination or re-determination.

+(4) This section may not be read as permitting a re-assessment of duty on goods in conflict with section 87.

+(5) If the customs authority makes an origin re-determination in accordance with the general rules of origin in relation to goods for which a previous origin determination or 45 re-determination is in force in terms of this section, the latest re-determination supersedes the previous one and must be applied-

+- (a) to the goods in respect of which it was made; and

+- (b) also to all identical goods-

+- (i) produced by the same producer; and

+- 50 - (ii) cleared for home use or a customs procedure by the same person who cleared the goods for which that re-determination was made, whether the goods were cleared before or after the date of that latest re-determination.

+(6) Subsections (2), (3) and (4) apply equally to any new origin re-determination referred to in subsection (5).
+55

+111. The definition of "producer" in section 1 of the Customs Control Act includes a manufacturer.
 (7) In this section "identical goods" means goods that are not only identical in appearance, quality and physical characteristics, but also to the extent that the inputs used in their manufacturing are identical in all respects.